Floater: Signs and symptoms

 Floaters present at birth usually remain lifelong, while those that appear later may disappear within weeks or months.
-They are not uncommon, and do not cause serious problems for most persons; they represent one of the most common presentations to hospital eye services.
+They are not uncommon, and do not cause serious problems for most people.
 A survey of optometrists in 2002 suggested that an average of 14 patients per month per optometrist presented with symptoms of floaters in the UK.
 However, floaters are more than a nuisance and a distraction to those with severe cases, especially if the spots seem constantly to drift through the field of vision.
 The shapes are shadows projected onto the retina by tiny structures of protein or other cell debris discarded over the years and trapped in the vitreous humour or between the vitreous and retina.
 Floaters can even be seen when the eyes are closed on especially bright days, when sufficient light penetrates the eyelids to cast the shadows.
 It is not, however, only elderly persons who are troubled by floaters; they can also become a problem to younger people, especially if they are myopic.
-They are also common after cataract operations or after trauma.
+They are also common after cataract or clear lens extraction operations or after trauma.

 Floaters are able to catch and refract light in ways that somewhat blur vision temporarily until the floater moves to a different area.
 Often they trick persons who are troubled by floaters into thinking they see something out of the corner of their eye that really is not there.
-Most persons come to terms with the problem, after a time, and learn to ignore their floaters.
+Most people come to terms with the problem, after a time, and learn to ignore their floaters.
 For persons with severe floaters it is nearly impossible to ignore completely the large masses that constantly stay within almost direct view.

+In the case of young people, particularly those under 35, symptomatic floaters are likely suspended within a posterior region of the eye known as the pre-macular bursa.
+Such floaters appear well-defined and usually bear the appearance of a 'crystal worm' or cobweb.
+Due to their proximity to the retina, the floaters have a significant effect on the visual field for patients.
+In addition, such floaters are often in the central visual axis as it moves with the intravitreal currents of the eye.
+Research on floaters of the pre-macular bursa is minimal, and safe treatment for patients with this disturbance that does not warrant major vitrectomy has yet to be discovered.
+Moreover, the cause and prognosis for such floaters also remains to be found.
+Some doctors suggest such floaters may resolve over time, should the floaters move away from the retina.